shamrice/COBOL-RSS-Reader/README.md

 ## Build/Run Prerequisites
   * GnuCOBOL installed
   * wget installed
+  * lynx installed - optional - used to open RSS item in browser
   * Linux(?) - Build script is written for Linux but can be modified to compile on other operating systems if needed.

 ## Current Limitations: